Skip to content

 export PATH="${PATH}:${HOME}/bin"

-Generate cloud credentials associated with your Google Cloud account and grant Terraform access to the Aplication Default Credential (ADC).
+Generate cloud credentials associated with your Google Cloud account and grant Terraform access to the Application Default Credential (ADC).

 If you are using the Cloud Shell you can skip this step.